 The therapeutic properties of buckwheat spelt are well-known and have been documented for more than 900 years.
 Filled into a pillow, cushion or mattress, buckwheat spelt adapts to the shape of the human body perfectly, creating the best support.
 Its natural characteristics are regulating temperature and moisture by supporting ideal air circulation.

 This is why buckwheat mats are especially popular with people who suffer from excessive sweating.
 Compared to other spelt, buckwheat husks create only little noise when being moved around.
-Our buckwheat products are manufactured by a small, family-owned business that specializes on buckwheat products for generations.
+Our buckwheat products are manufactured by a small, family-owned business that has been specializing on buckwheat products for generations.

 We also offer a small selection of Millet and Spelt Pillows.